TheOsceola - Notes, stats and key plays from FSU's win over GT

 Notes, stats and key plays from FSU's win over GT

-An early, sloppy start led to a lethargic first quarter for Florida State were quickly erased.
-And Lawrance Toafili made up for a pair of fumbles with a couple of touchdowns, while Jordan Travis enjoyed a career afternoon.
+An early, sloppy start led to a lethargic first quarter for Florida State.
+But the Seminoles offense quickly accelerated in the second quarter.
+Lawrance Toafili made up for a pair of fumbles with a couple of touchdowns, while Jordan Travis enjoyed a career afternoon.

-Travis wasn’t sharp at times but still completed 23 of 38 passes for a career-best 396 yards and three touchdowns as FSU routed Georgia Tech 41-16 on Saturday afternoon.
+Travis wasn’t sharp at times but still completed 24 of 38 passes for a career-best 396 yards and tied a career high with three touchdowns as FSU routed Georgia Tech 41-16 on Saturday afternoon.
 The Seminoles (5-3, 3-3 ACC) halted a three-game losing streak, picking up their first win of October.

 FSU had 600+ yards of offense for the first time in an ACC game since the win over Syracuse in 2016, per research by ESPN.
 FSU had 206 rushing yards in back-to-back games against NC State and Clemson.
 The Seminoles had 246 rushing yards vs. GT.